junwenwaynepeng/LinearAlgebra/README.md

 so VS Code should open the entire project folder.

 When you open a Lean file, the Lean extension will start the Lean language server and display information in the **Infoview**.

+If VS Code still does not recognize Lean

+If all the checks in Step 5 work correctly, but VS Code still does not recognize .lean files or the Lean Infoview does not appear, check the Lean 4 extension in VS Code:

+View → Extensions → Lean 4

+Open the official extension published by leanprover.

+The Enable button is located near the Install / Uninstall button on the extension page.

+If you see both

+Enable
+Enable (Workspace)

+choose:

+Enable

+Do not choose Enable (Workspace).

+Then reopen the LinearAlgebra folder in VS Code and open a .lean file again.

 ---